credativ/sqlreduce/README.md

 ![SQLreduce logo](docs/sqlreduce.png)

-[SQLsmith](https://github.com/anse1/sqlsmith) has proven to be an effective tool for finding bugs in different areas in the PostgreSQL server and related products, including security bugs, ranging from executor bugs to segfaults in type and index method implementations.
+[SQLsmith](https://github.com/anse1/sqlsmith) has proven to be an effective tool for finding bugs in different areas in the PostgreSQL server and other products, including security bugs, ranging from executor bugs to segfaults in type and index method implementations.